nishantmohil/svn_result_module_ui/SETUP.md

 ## Usage

+### Direct Result Lookup
 1. Enter a valid admission number (e.g., S24/29, S25/56, P22/51, P21/37A)
 2. Click "Search Results" or press Enter
 3. View the detailed results table with all test information
 4. Check overall statistics at the bottom of the results

+### Student Finder (Find Admission Number)
+1. Click "Find Your Admission Number" from the main page
+2. Select your class (NUR, LKG, UKG, I-XII)
+3. Select your section (A, B, C, D, E)
+4. Choose your name from the list of students (admission numbers are hidden for security)
+5. Verify your date of birth for security verification
+6. Get your admission number revealed only after successful verification
+7. Proceed to view results with your admission number

 ## Sample Admission Numbers (from your data):
 - **S24/29** - Computer Science student with Class Test results